 I had a baby eight months ago, she told them, and I love your product.

 “We left that meeting and immediately started getting onboarding emails from Nordstrom, welcoming us as a vendor and teaching us how to run this business,” Darragh says.

-This was 2010, and the beginning of a long and prosperous relationship between Nordstrom and the supportwear company Darragh and Melarti called BLANQI.
-With the retailer’s help, BLANQI has disrupted the maternity, post-partum, and nursing spaces with undergarments that lift, hold, and smooth heavy bellies and bustlines instead of squeezing women into skinny shapes.
-The four-person, 10-year-old business posted about $2 billion in sales in 2016 and is on track to do $4.5 million in 2017, mostly online.
+This was 2010, and the beginning of a long and prosperous relationship between Nordstrom and the supportwear company Darragh and Melarti founded.
+BLANQI has disrupted the maternity, post-partum, and nursing spaces with undergarments that lift, hold, and smooth heavy bellies and bustlines instead of squeezing women into skinny shapes like shapewear.

-Now, in addition to the tanks, which feature a stretch-and-recovery fabric and come in a traditional shape or scoop under the bust, BLANQI sells leggings that give abdominal lift and support with graduated degrees of compression to redistribute weight while smoothing lumps with a seamless design.
-There’s also the Maternity Built-in Support BellyBand, maternity support hosiery, and a very high-waisted legging to give nursing moms more coverage if they lift their shirts to feed their babies.
+Now, in addition to the tanks, which feature their patented built-in support, a proprietary stretch-and-recovery seam-free knit, BLANQI sells tops, bottoms and support bands that give abdominal lift and support with graduated degrees of compression to redistribute weight while smoothing lumps with a seamless design.
+There’s also the Maternity Built-in Support BellyBand, the first ever breastfeeding leggings with higher-than-average waistband that give nursing moms more coverage if they lift their shirts to feed their babies.

 “Nordstrom took a chance on two girls that nobody knew — no history, no data — with a product that was totally new,” Darragh says.
 “They don’t say yes to everybody.
 When they said yes to us, they changed everything.”

 Follow the founders in @BLANQIgirls Instagram and on Facebook for more fun from Behind the B.